Lamden/docs/docs/basics_smart_contracts.md

 ### 2.3.1 Encoding

 All data is encoded in JSON format.
-This means that you can store 'complex' Python types and pull them out for your own use.
+This means that you can store `complex` Python types and pull them out for your own use.
 Lists, tuples, and dictionaries are supported.
 Python objects are not supported.
-However, Timedelta and Datetime types are, which is explained in the 'Stdlib and Extensions' section in 'Key Concepts'.
+However, Timedelta and Datetime types are, which is explained in the `Stdlib and Extensions` section in `Key Concepts`.

 | Contracting format |  JSON format |
 |--------------------|--------------|